omi-n/Mable/README.md

 -copy the token

--paste the token and a prefix you want into config
+-paste the token and a prefix you want into a new file called 'config.json'

 -go to discord developers api helper

 -manage permissions as needed (admin if you're lazy)

--invite and use it
+-invite

+-install nodeJS+npm and add all the dependencies it tells you to

 There are many illogical features that may not seem very useful.